littlelines/ceo/README.md

     <%= # "f" is exposed as a form object %>

+[SimpleForm](https://github.com/plataformatec/simple_form) can be used here to maintain style consistency with the rest of the provided admin panel.

 Once this form is fleshed out, you will be able to create, read, update, and destroy apples at will.